StarArawn/kayak_ui/kayak_book/src/getting_started.md

 }
 ```

-To add Kayak UI as a bevy plugin import the module you'll also want to bring in the `Context`, `FontMapping`, and `UICameraBundle`.
-Make sure to add `BevyKayakUIPlugin` to the bevy app using `add_plugin`!
+To add Kayak UI as a Bevy plugin import the module you'll also want to bring in the `Context`, `FontMapping`, and `UICameraBundle`.
+Make sure to add `BevyKayakUIPlugin` to the Bevy app using `add_plugin`!
 Finally we'll add the widgets `App` and `Text` for this example and a macro for creating our JSX like tree.

 ```rust
 use kayak_ui::{